IBM-Cloud/insurance-toolchain/README.md

     * **Trigger the toolchain**, thereby deploying the selected branches (default to master) for all application components.

 4. Once deployed, click on the **bot(master)** tile under Deliver >  **Deploy** stage, check LAST EXECUTION RESULT to see the webui link for the bot.
+5. You can check and modify your toolchain anytime under [DevOps](https://console.bluemix.net/devops) on IBM Cloud.
+Choose an appropriate region and Org.

 The toolchain is preconfigured for: